What is Christian Ministry?

 Therefore ministry is an act of service to spread the gospel of Christ, and to serve and edify others to the glory of God.

 This act of service to God is not limited to a selected few such as a pastor or to someone who is paid a salary by a Christian organization.
 Instead ministry can be done by any born again believer who seeks to serve God and glorify His name in any capacity.
-In other words, every Christian is a minister of God because every Christian has been given a gift/gifts by the Holy Spirit to give one the capacity to serve the Lord.
+In other words, every Christian is a minister of God because every Christian has been given gift(s) by the Holy Spirit to equip believers with the capacity to serve the Lord.

 Romans 12:6-8 says: Having gifts that differ according to the grace given to us, let us use them: if prophecy, in proportion to our faith; 7 if service, in our serving; the one who teaches, in his teaching; 8 the one who exhorts, in his exhortation; the one who contributes, in generosity; the one who leads, with zeal; the one who does acts of mercy, with cheerfulness.